-" No, fighting continued after Yorktown.
-The war ended in September 1783 with the Treaty of Paris.

-Literal.
-Find examples in the text box about the Marquis de Lafayette that suggest he was a wealthy man.
+- " No, fighting continued after Yorktown.
+The war ended in September 1783 with the Treaty of Paris. - Have students review by writing three sentences using the following sentence stem and the conjunctions because, and, and so: - · Marquis de Lafayette was a wealthy man